JohriLab/Bvalcalc/docs/source/guides/quickstart.rst

    --out Dmel_Bmap.csv \
    --out_binsize 1000

-There you go, now you've got yourself a B-map!
-Consider using it to identify highly conserved regions of the genome, or to select the most neutrally-evolving sites for e.g. demographic inference, see :doc:`VCF Filtering with B-map <./vcf>`.
+If you had run that command, you'd get a B-map!

+B-maps are useful to identify highly conserved regions of the genome, as a null-model for inference, e.g. :doc:`SweepFinder2 with B-map <./sweepfinder2>`, or to select the most neutrally-evolving sites for e.g. demographic inference, see :doc:`Demographic Inferece with B-map <./demography>`.